harmlessprince/taocomerce-docs/src/api-endpoints/category/add-category.md

 ---
-title: Add Tenant Product Category
+title: Add Merchant Product Category
 ---

-# Add Tenant Product Category
+# Add Merchant Product Category

  Description
 This endpoint allows you to add a new category and select category to the tenant's category list.